 Plant Family: Linaceae

-Other Names: Alasi, Aliviraaii, Brown Flaxseed, Brown-Seeded Flax, Common Flax, Echter Lein, Flachs, Flachssamen, Graine de Lin, Kattan, Keten, Leinsamen, Linaza, Linho, Lino Comune, Linseed Flax, Lint Bells, Linum, Malsag, Saatlein, Ta Ma, Tisii & Winterlien.
+Other Names: Alasi, Aliviraaii, Brown Flaxseed, Brown-Seeded Flax, Common Flax, Echter Lein, Flachs, Flachssamen, Graine de Lin, Kattan, Keten, Leinsamen, Linaza, Linho, Lino Comune, Linseed Flax, Lint Bells, Linum, Malsag, Saatlein, Ta Ma, Tisii and Winterlien.

 Description: Say hello to our high-quality Linseed, a tasty way of adding extra fibre to your customer’s daily diet.
 Good news for plant-based foodies, these tiny seeds are high in omega 3 and are gluten AND lactose free!
 But what do they taste like?
 Linseed has a flavoursome buttery-nuttiness that will add a satisfying crunch to your products.